 Sculpture is like a journey.
 You have a different view as you return.
 The three-dimensional world is full of surprises.

-Art UK’s Sculpture Project is giving us the chance to make sure key artists such as Moore are better represented on the site.
+Art UK's Sculpture Project is giving us the chance to make sure key artists such as Moore are better represented on the site.
 Photography is already underway to record Henry Moore sculptures across the country – over 70 in total – both in collections and in public spaces.
-They will start to appear as records on our site from early 2019.
-In the meantime, 120 years since his birth, here’s a look at some of his astonishing works, from across the decades.
+They started to appear as records on our site from early 2019.
+In the meantime, here's a look at some of his astonishing works, from across the decades.

 Head, Kettle's Yard, Cambridge